Complementary (not necessarily shared) goals and skills of stakeholders is the key to making each individual project work.

 - Other Service Providers

-- Other Businesses
+- Other Businesses can fund or organise projects

 The Shady Lanes Project provides the framework to foster a scalable network which brings together the many disparate and local stakeholders and provides a platform for the sharing of information and resources.